Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: The auxiliary Markov process and Many-to-One formulas

 where, under $\E'_{x,\lambda}$, $\w{Y}'$ is distributed as $( Y,\Lambda+\lambda)$ under $\E_x$. \end{prop}

-The l.h.s. of (\ref{tatalo2}) approximates the distribution of a pair of individuals uniformly chosen from the population at time $t$.
-Indeed, we have in the r.h.s. of (\ref{tatalo2}) an exponential weight $\expp{2r(m-1)t}$ and thanks to Lemma \ref{lemmeNt}, we know that $\E[N_t(N_t-1)]\sim C \expp{2r(m-1)t}$.
-The distribution of the paths associated with a random pair is described by the law of forks constituted of independent portions of the auxiliary process $\w{Y}$ and splitted at a time $a\in [0,t]$.
-Notice that (\ref{tatalo2}) indicates that the fork splits at an exponential random time with mean $1/r(m-1)$, conditioned to be less than $t$.
+The left-hand side of (\ref{tatalo2}) approximates the distribution of a pair of individuals uniformly chosen from the population at time $t$.
+Indeed, we have in the right-hand side of (\ref{tatalo2}) an exponential weight $\rme^{2r(m-1)t}$ and thanks to Lemma \ref{lemmeNt}, we know that $\E[N_t(N_t-1)]\sim C \rme^{2r(m-1)t}$.
+The distribution of the paths associated with a random pair is described by the law of forks constituted of independent portions of the auxiliary process $\w{Y}$ and splitted at a time $a\in[0,t]$.
+Notice that (\ref{tatalo2}) indicates that the fork splits at an exponential random time with mean $1/r(m-1)$, conditioned to be less than~$t$.